godotengine/godot-docs/development/cpp/configuring_an_ide.rst

 (Note that *godot.x11.tools.64* in "program" value might be named differently on macOS or Windows)

-- Create *tasks.json* by starting the Debug process (F5).
+- Create *tasks.json* by starting the Debug process with :kbd:`F5`.
 VS Code will show a dialog with a *Configure Task* button.
 Tap it and select *Create tasks.json file from template*, then select *Others*

 - Update *tasks.json* to match: